13 Best Jobs Where You Work Alone in 2023

 7. Crafting Business

-Whether you put your hard work into crafting candles, painting portraits, or weaving baskets, you can do this from home on your own.
+Whether you put your hard work into crafting candles, painting portraits, or weaving baskets, you can do this from home alone.

 8. Virtual Assistant